Skip to content

 One great way to utilize a packaging innovation like Digital Printing is to create a variety of packaging designs, instead of a one-size-fits-all approach.

-With digital you can target different demographics, create seasonal or promotional messaging.
+With digital, you can target different demographics and create seasonal or promotional messaging.
 The sky’s the limit.

 You can do this because Digital doesn’t need those costly printing plates.
 So you can create as many different graphical designs as you want, without the need to create multiple plates.
 You simply change the art file.